Zane2b2t/GrassWare.win/README.md

 only put the mod jar in the `/mods` folder!
 4. Launch Minecraft using the Forge profile.
 Quantum should now be loaded.

-Thanks @Rat2b2t for the amazing readme!!!!!
+Thanks @Rat2b2t for the amazing readme!!!!!1